-For example, if you want to count only sensors in Up status, only provide the parameter filter_status=3
+For example, if you only want to count sensors in the Up status, only provide the parameter filter_status=3.

 PRTG Tools Family provides a custom third party sensor for download that counts the number of sensors per status.
 This custom sensor counts also sensors in sub-groups.